JoshDavid/EasyGUI/README.md

   -  0 : ‘No’ was selected
 - Msg is the question you want to ask.
 This will be displayed as text

-∇ FindFile ∇

-R← {p} FindFile desc

-- P is the namespace result of the ‘specifyParams’ function.
-P is optional.
-- R is the result of the function.
-R is the full path of the file.
-- Desc is a description or instructions for the user.
-This message will be associated with the file input button

 ∇ MakeForm ∇

 R← {p} MakeForm ((InputType)(Labels))...((InputType)(Labels))